2006-04-05 Shadowsoul: Great story![Kachi]: 373.Modern Fantasy.Steel Sakura

 Yolei just shushed her, listening.

 "And now back to the main piece in tonight’s programme.
 Several police cars were mysteriously destroyed in a freak accident today as they rushed to the scene of an explosion in the warehouse area of Kineyo.
 Several witnesses have reported seeing a strange young man in the area, and some have even reported that this unknown youth might have been the actual cause of the incidents."
-The scene cut to an interview with a distraught-looking young woman.
+The scene cut to an interview with a distraught-loo

 She spoke fast, evidently shaken.
 "Then this boy just looked round at me, and he had the strangest eyes..." she broke off a moment, taking a deep breath.
 "He looked so lost, so I asked him if he was okay, just he just stared at me as if he didn’t understand a thing I was saying, then walked away."
 The scene changed again to another interview with an older man with a bristling moustache and greying hair.
 "These cars came speeding round the corner towards the explosion, and that boy just seemed to freeze.
 He looked at them and I could see he looked so scared...
 He held out his hand, and I swear there seemed to be something in it...
 Like a cherry blossom or something...
 But he held out his hand and screamed, I mean screamed something like ‘Stay away!’, then the cars all exploded.
 It was terrifying..."
 The man broke off, shaking a little.